benhowell/benhowell.github.com/_drafts/open_plan_office_is_not_cost_effective.md

 But is any of this actually true?
 Shouldn't we be looking at empirical studies to determine whether or not the percieved benefits are grounded in truth and reality?
 Do the cost savings of open plan work environments really stack up?
 </p>
 <p>
 Are open plan work spaces an environment employees prefer to work in, or are they an environment which is preferable for getting work done?
 Both?
 Neither?
-Let's find out.
 </p>
 </div>
 <div class="intro-img"><img class="article-image" src="{{ASSET_PATH}}/bootstrap/img/open_office_250.jpg"/></div>